adityapore231/Pothole_detecttion/README.md

 # Pothole detection and counting using yolov8
-### included training and pothole tracking notebooks.
+### included training and pothole tracking notebook
+Use very_best.pt model for predictions.